AyrtonBrooke/AIpparel/README.md

 # AIApparel
 Welcome to AIApparel, a Flutter-based mobile application designed to inspire users and help them declutter their wardrobe.
-By leveraging the power of AI and modern app development frameworks, AIApparel offers personalized clothing suggestions, smart wardrobe management, and more.
+By leveraging the power of AI and modern app development frameworks, smart wardrobe management, and inspiring new styles of clothing.

 # Features
-Inspiration for Outfits: Get daily outfit suggestions tailored to your style preferences and weather conditions.
+Inspiration for Outfits: Get daily outfit suggestions tailored to your style preferences.

 Wardrobe Management: Easily organize, categorize, and declutter your wardrobe.

-AI-Powered Recommendations: Utilize Google ML Kit to scan clothing items and receive style tips and suggestions.
+AI-Powered Recommendations: Utilize Google ML Kit to image label, text extract items of clothing.

 Firebase Integration: Seamlessly sync your data across devices and access it anytime.

-Real-time Notifications: Stay updated with fashion trends and receive alerts for special outfit suggestions.

 # Tech Stack
 Flutter: A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.